Gunmen storm Nigerian school, kidnap students | Law-Order

 Gunmen storm Nigerian school, kidnap students

 Unidentified gunmen attacked a secondary school in Nigeria's Niger state overnight and abducted many students, the state governor's spokeswoman said on Wednesday.
-The attackers stormed the Government Science college in the Kagara district at around 2 a.m., overwhelming the school's security detail, local residents said.
+The assailants stormed the Government Science college in the Kagara district at around 2 a.m., overwhelming the school's security detail, according to local residents.

-The spokeswoman said a mass abduction of students had occurred, without specifying how many had been taken.
+The spokeswoman said many students had been abducted, but did not specify how many.
 It was not immediately clear who was responsible for the attack.

+President Muhammadu Buhari on Wednesday condemned the raid, and dispatched security chiefs to coordinate operations to rescue the abducted students, his spokesman said.
 Militant Islamist group Boko Haram and a branch of Islamic State are active in northern Nigeria, but kidnappings by other armed groups - mostly for ransom - are also common.
-A spokesman for rights group Amnesty International said he had spoken to parents of the Kagara students, who confirmed the attack.

-It happened two months after gunmen stormed a secondary school in northwestern Katsina state and kidnapped nearly 350 boys, who security forces subsequently rescued.
-About 100 of more than 270 schoolgirls abducted by Boko Haram from the town of Chibok in 2014 remain in captivity.
+The latest attack came two months after gunmen stormed a secondary school in northwestern Katsina state and kidnapped nearly 350 boys, who were subsequently rescued by security forces.
+About 100 of more than 270 schoolgirls abducted by Boko Haram from the town of Chibok in 2014 are still missing.

-That has been a factor in fuelling widespread criticism over spreading violence by Islamist insurgents and armed gangs, which prompted President Muhammadu Buhari to appoint a new military high command in January.
-The violence and insecurity have compounded the economic challenges faced by citizens in Africa's most populous country, which is struggling to cope with a fall in revenues due to an oil price slump on top of COVID-19.
+Such attacks have raised concerns about rising violence by Islamist insurgents and armed gangs and fuelled widespread criticism of Buhari's handling of national security.
+In January, the president appointed a new military high command.
+Violence and insecurity have compounded the economic challenges faced by citizens in Africa's most populous country, which is struggling to cope with a fall in revenues due to an oil price slump on top of COVID-19.

 The Niger state governor will address the media on Wednesday, his spokeswoman said.